 A possible approach is to consider the Bell nonlocality scenario, where independent measurements are performed on a spatially separated bipartite system and only the conditional input-output probability is analysed.
-There exist Bell inequalities where three outcome qubit measurements can outperform fundamentally two-outcome measurements \cite{Kleinmann17}.
-A fundamental assumption in Bell's nonlocality scenario is freedom of choice.
+There exist Bell inequalities where three-outcome qubit measurements can outperform fundamentally two-outcome measurements \cite{Kleinmann17}.
+An essential assumption in Bell's nonlocality scenario is freedom of choice.
 Operationally it means that at each spatially separated lab, some seed randomness is required while performing one of many measurements.
 This situation could be overcome with a setting where only a fixed measurement is performed on the subsystems.
-To this end, we will use the Local Operation (LO) and {\it bounded local dimension} framework where space-like separated parties can perform local operations for free and are allowed to share bipartite systems of bounded local dimension.
+To this end, we will use the Local Operation (LO) and {\it bounded local dimension} framework where space-like separated parties can perform local operations for free and are allowed to pre-share systems of bounded local dimension.
 Here, we consider the pre-sharing of additional resources to be costly.
-In the following, we describe such a setting where we can detect non-projective measurements in a scenario where parties are space-like separated without assuming freedom of choice.
+In the following, we describe a setting where we can detect non-projective measurements without assuming freedom of choice in a scenario where parties are space-like separated.